Introduces the theory and methods of behavioral observation, description, and analysis.

 This course will introduce students to theory and methods of behavioral observation, description, and analysis.
 Students will use a variety of techniques derived from social and behavioral psychology and anthropology to develop useful, powerful approaches to solving modern design and business problems.
 Readings and theory are integrated with observational fieldwork exercises to provide rich learning experiences both in and outside of the classroom.

-- Students will develop a strong understanding of how different information gathering techniques impact data perspectives and analytic outcomes.
+- Develop a strong understanding of how different information gathering techniques impact data perspectives and analytic outcomes.

-- Students will gain a basic theoretical understanding of human cultural processes, behavioral schemas and how to develop their own frameworks from observational data.
+- Establish a theoretical understanding of human cultural processes, behavioral schemas, and how to develop frameworks from observational data.

 Students of Observing Users will demonstrate new skills for planning and executing field research activities ranging from behavioral observation to interviewing.
 They will be able to understand the outcomes of other people’s research and the kinds of implications that can be drawn from different approaches to user and design research.